Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 SSL/TLS Connection Info

-If the LDAP server uses an SSL certificate generated by a custom certificate authority (CA), then one of two things must occur before TrueCommand can use the LDAP server:
+If the LDAP server uses an SSL certificate generated by a custom certificate authority (CA), then one of two things must occur before TrueCommand can use the LDAP server.
+Either:

-• (Option 1) Users must register the custom certificate authority with TrueCommand via the Certificates tab on the Administration screen.
+• Users must register the custom certificate authority with TrueCommand via the Certificates tab on the Administration screen.

-• (Option 2) Users can disable the Verify SSL option to accept whatever SSL certificate the server provides.
-Users might need to choose Option 2 if the LDAP server hostname differs from the one listed on the certificate or if the server uses a self-signed SSL certificate.
+• Users can disable the Verify SSL option to accept whatever SSL certificate the server provides.
+Users might need to choose this if the LDAP server host name differs from the one listed on the certificate or if the server uses a self-signed SSL certificate.

 Selecting Allow LDAP user creation means TrueCommand creates user accounts when someone logs in to the User Interface with their LDAP credentials.
 JOIN TEAM automatically adds LDAP users to specific TrueCommand teams.